A good tuning enhances whatever else you do for a piano.

-I started out with a Braid White F temperament, struggling around the circle of fifths with tests and practiced beat-speeds - a process of blood, sweat, and tears...
+I started out in 1977 with a Braid White F temperament, struggling around the circle of fifths with tests and practiced beat-speeds - a process of blood, sweat, and tears...
 I took the challenge very seriously, though, and ended up going to NBSS in Boston MA, suffering further under Bill Garlick's very literal approach.
 The more pianos I tuned with this torturous system, the more entrenched I became in the quest for its mastery and the more married to making it work.

 Then, I came across what I thought was a radical, perhaps heretical, insight: that fourths in the temperament area defied the speeding up logic of ascending thirds and sixths and wanted to all beat at the same speed (with different speeds for differently scaled pianos).
 Shortly thereafter, I attended a Boston Chapter PTG technical featuring Dr. Al Sanderson and he noted, as an aside in his presentation, the same observation.
 My attention was peaked.
 He also took a classroom survey and to my astonishment, more than half those present confessed to not knowing what pitches they were listening to when they tuned.
 I was now opened to considering a different approach.

 Dr. Sanderson suggested a temperament very much like the one below - this was my interpretation, anyway, of what he said, as I (painfully) re-taught myself to tune - one of the best things I ever did for myself as a piano technician.